OmarElhossary/API-Testing-Project-Elagi/README.md

 **ELAGI API Testing Project**
 Objective:

-**Testing the APIs of the ELAGI website using Postman to ensure functionality, reliability, and security.
+**Testing the APIs of the ELAGI website using Postman to ensure functionality, reliability, and security.**
-Project Tasks**

 ## 1. Authentication:
 	•	User Registration: POST requests to register users and verify emails.